Mothers

 Chickens

 There are 40.5 million egg-laying hens farmed in the UK each year.
 We consume over 30 million of their eggs every day.
-Through selective breeding, a modern commercial hen will lay around 300 eggs in a year, putting a huge strain on her body and leaving her pysically unable to continue with that level of productivity.
+Through selective breeding, a modern commercial hen will lay around 300 eggs in a year, putting a huge strain on her body and leaving her physically unable to continue with that level of productivity.
 So after her first year of laying she’ll typically be slaughtered, around 5 years short of her natural lifespan.
 Many of these intelligent, social creatures live in cramped, dirty cages, and of course, they never get to see their babies hatch.
 A whole post on this very topic here.